Is US preparing a weapons embargo on Israel? Blinken demands more Israeli humanitarian aid for Gaza from DM Gallant

 Humanitarian aid to Gaza is a point of contention between US and Israel due to Hamas seizures of aid trucks

-The official readout of the phone conversation between Blinken and Gallant does not mention any threat to withhold military aid, instead proclaiming “the United States’ ironclad commitment to Israel’s security against threats from Iran and Iran-backed proxy groups.”
+The official readout of the phone conversation between Blinken and Gallant did not mention any threat to withhold military aid, instead proclaiming “the United States’ ironclad commitment to Israel’s security against threats from Iran and Iran-backed proxy groups.”

 “The Secretary and Defense Minister discussed the dire humanitarian conditions in Gaza,” the readout states.
 “The Secretary reviewed actions Israel has taken to date and urged further actions to substantially increase and sustain humanitarian aid – including food, medicine, and other essential supplies – to civilians across all of Gaza.”

-According to the statement, Secretary Blinken also “emphasized the importance of ending the war in Gaza and bringing all of the hostages home, as well as charting a path forward in the post-conflict period that allows the Palestinian population in Gaza to rebuild their lives and advances governance, security, and reconstruction.”
+According to the statement, Blinken also “emphasized the importance of ending the war in Gaza and bringing all of the hostages home, as well as charting a path forward in the post-conflict period that allows the Palestinian population in Gaza to rebuild their lives and advances governance, security, and reconstruction.”

-“As of today, the situation has not significantly turned around,” Miller said in a press briefing, while hinting at a possible embargo.
+“As of today, the situation has not significantly turned around,” Miller said in a press briefing while hinting at a possible embargo.

 “We have seen an increase in some measurements, we’ve seen an increase in the number of crossings that are open, but just if you look at the stipulated recommendations that are in the letter, those have not been met.”